AYanlee/Notes/readme.md

 Creating a new branch is quick test
 Creating a new branch is quick and simple
-Switched to a new branch 'dev'
+Switched to a new branch 'dev' on working